abhijit-c/LatinTranslations/README.md

 # LatinTranslations
 Translations of various Latin texts I've read.
+One should note that